Rinat Akhmetov: Quitting media business

 In November 2021 Ukrainian president Volodymyr Zelensky accused Akhmetov of being enlisted to help plan a coup against him by Russia.
 Akhmetov has denied these claims, calling the allegations "an absolute lie."
 The allegations were the culmination of a dispute between Zelensky and Akhmetov, as part of Zelensky anti-corruption clean-up efforts.
 Akhmetov is a noted opponent of Zelensky.
 His TV channels backed one of his opponents in the 2019 election and have been increasingly critical in coverage of Zelensky.
 Especially since the government failed to reimburse one of his energy company subsidiaries for green energy purchased by state companies.

 Akhmetov says that he does not interfere with the channels’ editorial policy and that it's the "guests who come to the channels" and not the channels themselves that criticize Zelensky.
 In turn, Zelensky's MPs have boycotted what they view as hostile media.
 Akhmetov announced on 11 July 2022 that he would surrender licences of top television channels to the government and shut down both print and internet media to comply with so-called “de-oligarchisation” legislation aimed at curbing the influence of oligarchs.
 “I made an involuntary decision that my investment company SCM will exit its media business,” Akhmetov said in a statement.

-The Minister of Justice, Denys Maliuska, said that Rinat Akhmetov no longer fits the definition of an oligarch, as he has left the media business, and his business partner Vadym Novinsky has completed the mandate of the Peopleʼs Deputy.
+The Minister of Justice, Denys Maliuska, said that Rinat Akhmetov no longer fits the definition of an oligarch, as he has left the media business, and his business partner Vadym Novynskyi has completed the mandate of the Peopleʼs Deputy.